 So based on your place/location and type of room, choose wisely the right type of blades!

-What do you need to know about ceiling fan mounting?
+Things you need to know about mounting a ceiling fan

 Ceiling fan mounting is the process of placing the fan where it will be in direct contact with the ceiling and giving it enough clearance for proper operation.
 It’s an important step because it ensures that your ceiling fan will be able to move air efficiently and effectively.